-Very easily, the opening day for “Infinity War” left behind Marvel titles like “Avengers: Age of Ultron,” “The Avengers” and even the much-celebrated “Black Panther,” which opened with incredible fanfare earlier this year.
-The gross for “Infinity War” has pushed Disney over the $1 billion marks in North America for the year.
-It has got a big overseas start too, earning $178.5 million since opening internationally on Wednesday.
+Very easily, the opening day for “Infinity War” left behind Marvel titles like “Avengers: Age of Ultron,” “The Avengers,” and even the much-celebrated “Black Panther,” which opened with incredible fanfare earlier this year.
+The gross for “Infinity War” has pushed Disney over the $1 billion mark in North America for the year.
+It has got a big overseas start, too, earning $178.5 million since opening internationally on Wednesday.

 It was the biggest opening day for a film in South Korea, Brazil, Hong Kong, and the Philippines.
-So this meant that “Infinity War” has already earned $178.5 million on the international front from 43 territories that pushed Disney past $1 billion in domestic revenue for 2018.
+So this meant that “Infinity War” has already earned $178.5 million on the international front from 43 territories pushing Disney past $1 billion in domestic revenue for 2018.